pasqal-io/Pulser/docs/source/conventions.rst

 Bases
 *******
-Essentially, a basis refers to a set of two eigenstates.
+A basis refers to a set of two eigenstates.
 The transition between these two states is said to be addressed by a channel that targets that basis.
 Namely:

 .. list-table::